ATTENTION

 ++ moderatly steep terrain: with a gradient of less than 30°

-++ steep slopes: steeper than 30°
+++ steep terrain: steeper than 30°

 ++ extremely steep terrain: especially dangerous because of their inclination (more than 40°), terrain shape, closeness to a ridge and surface